Texas Tech University

 c.
 For the safety of the cats and the university community, any tampering, vandalism, or destruction of approved feeding stations, winter shelters, humane traps, trapping supplies (e.g., trap signage, trap covers, food, food bowls), or any other university property is strictly prohibited.
 Violations will be dealt with to the extent allowable by the Texas state law and the TTU operating policies.

 d.
 For the safety of the cats and the university community, cats are not allowed within, under, or on top of TTU buildings.
 This includes mechanical rooms, the tunnel system, crawl spaces, cellars, basements, or attics.
-If a cat(s) is identified within a prohibited area, it is the responsibility of the TFCC leadership or one of the TFCC co-sponsors to coordinate with the Operations Division to trap and relocate any identified cat(s).
-Upon being contacted by the Operations Division, the TFCC leadership will attempt to trap the cats within a reasonable time period.
-The TFCC will communicate frequently with the Operations Division regarding the status of the TFCC's trapping efforts and will coordinate with the Operations Division in the event that additional assistance is needed in order to humanely and safely trap the animals.
+If a cat or cats are identified within a prohibited area, it is the responsibility of the TFCC leadership or one of the TFCC co-sponsors to coordinate with Operations to trap and relocate any identified cat(s).
+Upon being contacted by Operations, the TFCC leadership will attempt to trap the cat(s) within a reasonable time period.
+The TFCC will communicate frequently with Operations regarding the status of the TFCC’s trapping efforts and will coordinate with Operations in the event that additional assistance is needed in order to humanely and safely trap the animals.

 e.
-For the safety of the cats and the university community, it is the responsibility of the Operations Division to contact the TFCC immediately and provide advance notice in the event that any hole(s) cats or other animals could potentially occupy is to be filled with dirt, concrete, or other substrate on campus.
+For the safety of the cats and the university community, it is the responsibility of Operations to contact the TFCC immediately and provide advance notice in the event that any hole cats or other animals could potentially occupy is to be filled with dirt, concrete, or other substrate on campus.
 Operations will notify the TFCC of these plans and allow ample time for TFCC leadership to trap all animals humanely and safely in the area prior to backfilling.
-Once the TFCC trapping process has been completed, the TFCC will provide the Operations Division with approval to proceed with scheduling a date and time for backfilling.
-Prior to backfilling, the Operations Division and/or at least one member of the TFCC leadership team will conduct a thorough inspection of the hole(s) with the use of a scope camera to ensure that no live animals remain inside the hole(s).
-The TFCC may choose to be present during the scope camera inspection or may choose to provide the Operations Division with approval to proceed with the inspection without the presence of a TFCC member on site.
-After completion of the scope camera inspection, if and when the TFCC and the Operations Division are confident to the best of their abilities that no live animals remain inside the hole(s), the Operations Division will proceed with the backfilling process.
+Once the TFCC trapping process has been completed, the TFCC will provide Operations with approval to proceed with scheduling a date and time for backfilling.
+Prior to backfilling, Operations and/or at least one member of the TFCC leadership team will conduct a thorough inspection of the hole(s) with the use of a scope camera to ensure that no live animals remain inside the hole(s).
+The TFCC may choose to be present during the scope camera inspection or may choose to provide Operations with approval to proceed with the inspection without the presence of a TFCC member on site.
+After completion of the scope camera inspection, if and when the TFCC and Operations are confident to the best of their abilities that no live animals remain inside the hole(s), Operations will proceed with the backfilling process.

 f.
 It is the goal of the TFCC and TTU to trap, spay or neuter, vaccinate, and apply topical (veterinarian-approved) prescription flea treatment to all feral cats on campus.
 Any cat showing signs of nursing or taking care of a litter may be excluded from this requirement.

 g.
 It is the responsibility of the TFCC to maintain accurate information on the feral cat community to include, but not be limited to, the total number of animals, their locations, and the number and identity of spayed, neutered, and vaccinated cats.
 This information must be provided to the Associate Vice President for Operations and the Assistant Vice President for Environmental Health & Safety in September, December, and May of each year.
-In support of this requirement, the Operations Division will purchase, maintain, and loan wildlife cameras to the TFCC.
+In support of this requirement, Operations will purchase, maintain, and loan wildlife cameras to the TFCC.
 These cameras will be used for the sole purpose of monitoring the feral cat community and their activities.

 h.
-It is the responsibility of the TFCC to trap, spay/neuter, eartip, vaccinate, and apply topical (veterinarian-approved) prescription flea treatment to any cats found on campus without eartips.
+It is the responsibility of the TFCC to trap, spay/neuter, ear tip, vaccinate, and apply topical (veterinarian-approved) prescription flea treatment to any cats found on campus without ear tips.
 The TFCC will either place those animals for adoption if they are tame/socialized or return them to an approved habitat on campus.
 This information (picture and vet record) must be filed with the Associate Vice President for Operations and the Assistant Vice President for Environmental Health & Safety in September, December, and May of each year.

 i.
 The TFCC will be responsible for trapping and placing for adoption any and all tame/socialized cats and kittens found on campus.